 Obernai Christmas Market

-Located at only 28 km from Strasbourg, you are going to love Obernai.
+Located at only 28 km from Strasbourg, you are going to love the small city Obernai.
 Nestled at the foot of Mont Sainte-Odile, Obernai delights visitors with its winding little streets and colorful half-timbered houses, notably on the Place du Marché, Rue du Marché, and Place de l’Etoile.

 Don’t miss the Place du Marché, the beating heart of the historic town.
-Here, outstands the beautiful Hôtel de Ville, (15-16th centuries), the 60 meter Tour de la Chapelle, and the Halle aux Blés, recognizable by its pointed gable roof.
+Here, outstands the beautiful Hôtel de Ville (15-16th century), the 60-meter Tour de la Chapelle, and the Halle aux Blés, recognizable by its pointed gable roof.

 Riquewihr Christmas Market

-Every year, more than 2 million visitors visit Riquewihr to admire its beautiful heritage but also to visit its 3 museums: Musée de la Tour des Voleurs (with a torture chamber), Musée Hansi (with the artist’s personal objects), and Musée du Dodler.
+Every year, more than 2 million visitors visit Riquewihr to admire its beautiful heritage and visit its three museums: Musée de la Tour des Voleurs (with a torture chamber), Musée Hansi (with the artist’s personal objects), and Musée du Dolder.

 Stroll through this fairytale Christmas market: the wooden chalets offer craft items, Christmas ornaments, and gift ideas.
-Of course, there are also chalets proposing gingerbread, pretzels, sweets, bredalas, pastries, and mulled wine.
+There are also chalets proposing gingerbread, pretzels, sweets, bredalas, pastries, and mulled wine.

 You are going to love walking around Colmar, with its picturesque canals and half-timbered houses.
 In addition, Colmar has several interesting museums, including the very famous Unterlinden Museum or the museum dedicated to Auguste Bartholdi, the sculptor of the Statue of Liberty who was born and raised in Colmar.

 Colmar is another quaint place in Alsace revered for its annual Christmas Market.
-Actually, Colmar’s Christmas market is voted year after year one of the best Christmas markets in Europe!
+Actually, the Colmar Christmas Market is voted one of the best Christmas markets in Europe year after year!